 Although the project was 90% finished, I never got it to a releasable state, and in the end it took a back seat to my University studies.
 However through my learning since then, I am working on it from scratch as a side project from my University Work and the Roguelite.

 Duty of Care was my entry for Global Game Jam 2018.
-This was a solo project, and I made a game where you have to look after your baby and defend your country simultaneously.
+I was on my own this time, and made a game where you have to look after your baby while defending your country simultaneously.

 A lot of people liked the game for its comical nature and found the two tasks at once added to the challenge of the game.